Multi-Tenancy

 Enabling Multi-Tenancy

-- Navigate to Settings > Tenants (requires
+- Navigate to Settings > Tenants with a provider administrator account.

-super_adminrole) - Toggle Enable Multi-Tenancy
+- Enable multi-tenancy.

 Managing Tenants